 Oh, this was just not her day, was it?
 She winced and jumped behind another box.
 If she could get through this without getting arrested it would be a miracle.

 This was just great.
-The Doctor better bail her out when this was all over or she was going to kill him.
+The Doctor better pay her bail when this was all over or she was going to kill him.

 "You scared me."
 She tried not to sound guilty as Rose studied her.